miso-lims/walkthroughs/_includes/project-create.md

 1. After logging in, click the _My Projects_ tab at the top of the MISO dashboard.
-1. Select the _Add_ button at the top right corner.
+1. Click the _Add_ button at the top left corner.
 The _Create Project_ page will display with a number of fields that you can fill in.
 1. Ignore Project ID and Name, since they are set by MISO once the Project is saved.
 1. Enter a unique _Alias_.
 The alias is a name, chosen by us, that is associated